nasa/kombyne/README.md

-This repository contains an implementation of the FUN3D Visualization Interface based on the Intelligent Light Kombyne&trade workflow tool.
+This repository contains an implementation of the FUN3D Visualization Interface based on the Intelligent Light Kombyne &trade workflow tool.